Complete Guide to Open Malaysia Company Registration Setup Cost 2023

 C. REGISTRATION FEES

-Under the new Companies Act 2016, a flat registration fee of RM1,000 is payable to SSM for each application for the incorporation of a company and register company online Malaysia.
+Under the new Companies Act 2016, a flat registration fee of RM1,000 is payable to SSM for each application for the incorporation of a company and register company online in Malaysia.

 Under the old Companies Act 1965, each application for the incorporation of a company shall be accompanied with payment as per the schedule follows:

 |AUTHORISED SHARE CAPITAL (RM)||FEES (RM)|